Exact Label Recovery in Euclidean Random Graphs: Exact Recovery Algorithm

 Next, we label $\varepsilon_0 \log n$ vertices from the initial block using the \texttt{Maximum a Posteriori (MAP)} subroutine (Line \ref{line:step2-eg}).
 If $|V_1| > \varepsilon_0 \log n$, we sample a subset $V_0\subset V_1$ with $|V_0| = \varepsilon_0 \log n$ to ensure the number of vertices labeled by the MAP estimator is small enough so that the runtime is $o(n \log n)$.
 In particular, we set $\varepsilon_0 \le 1/(2\log k)$ in Line \ref{line:epsilon_0-eg}.
 Note that there are $k^{\varepsilon_0\log n}$ possible labelings.
 Evaluating the posterior probability of each labeling requires all pairwise observations among vertices in $V_0$ and thus has runtime $O(\binom{\epsilon_0 \log n}{2}) = O(\log^2n)$.
 Thus, for sufficiently large $n$, the runtime of the MAP subroutine is \# O\big(\log^2n \cdot k^{\epsilon_0 \log n} \big) = O\big(\log^2n \cdot n^{\epsilon_0 \log k}\big) \le O\big(\log^2n \cdot \sqrt{n} \big) = o(n\log n), \# which is sublinear with respect to the number of edges in $G$.

 Then the labeling of $V_0$ is propagated to $V_1^\prime$ and other blocks $V_i$ for $i\ge 2$ using the \texttt{Propagate} subroutine in Algorithm \ref{alg:propagation} (Lines \ref{line:step3-eg}-\ref{line:step3-end-eg}).
 The reference set $S$ in Algorithm \ref{alg:propagation} plays the role of $V_{i-1}$, and $S'$ plays the role of $V_i$.
 The \texttt{Propagate} subroutine labels the vertices in $V_i$ using the observations between $V_i$ and $V_{i-1}$ and the estimated labeling on $V_{i-1}$, by maximizing the log-likelihood, where $p_{jr}(y_{uv})$ is the PMF/PDF evaluated at $y_{uv}$.
+This subroutine assigns labels to new nodes based on their observations to the vertices of most frequent label in the parent block.
 In Theorem \ref{thm:phase1-summary}, we will demonstrate that Phase I achieves almost-exact recovery on $G$ under appropriate conditions.
+The choice to propagate labels by referring to vertices of the most frequent label is for convenience.
+It is also possible to achieve almost exact recovery by labeling nodes relative to all nodes in the seed region, which we analyze in Appendix \ref{sect:propagation-alt}.

 \begin{remark} The distinctness of distributions in Assumption \ref{ass:distinguishable} is crucial in allowing Algorithm \ref{alg:propagation} to succeed.
 To motivate the need for the distinctness assumption, we consider the case where two communities $i$ and $j$ are such that $P_{ir} = P_{j r}$ for all $r \in Z \setminus \{m\}$, while $P_{im} \neq P_{j m}$.
 Suppose that we are determining the labels of a set $S'$ relative to a reference set $S$.
 If $S$ does not contain vertices from community $m$, then communities $i$ and $j$ cannot be distinguished in the set $S'$.
 Assumption \ref{ass:distinguishable} precludes such situation; any community $r \in Z$ distinguishes communities $i$ and $j$.
 Therefore, we simply choose the largest community in $S$ according to the initial labeling, as shown in Line \ref{line:largest-community} of Algorithm \ref{alg:propagation}. \end{remark}